So, you’re ready to quit smoking – congratulations! Here are some ideas for getting started and getting prepared.

 2. Don’t suffer more than you have to

 Ask your doctor about nicotine replacement therapy (NRT) products or quitting medications to help you deal with nicotine withdrawal.
 Using these with Quitline really boosts your chance of quitting successfully.

 Call Quitline on 13 7848 or request a Quitline callback.

 3. Set a quit date (and try to stick to it)

 Setting a quit date can make you feel like you're taking control of the smokes.
 It gives you time to prepare.
 But if you don't stop on your quit date, don't worry.
 It's not a test.
-It's just a way of helping you focus on what you need to do to quit and to put your plans into action.
+It's just a way of helping you focus and giving you time to put your plans into action.
 Just choose another time and have another go.